-The inaugural Open Mind Film Festival is presented by The Friends of the Semel Institute for Neuroscience and Human Behavior at UCLA.
-The Friends is a non-profit organization dedicated to improving the lives of people with mental illness.
+The Open Mind Film Festival 2022 is presented by The Friends of the Semel Institute for Neuroscience and Human Behavior at UCLA.
+The Friends is a non-profit organization dedicated to improving the lives of people living with mental health issues.

 Do you or a friend have an eating disorder?